-When I went to TNA, everybody drank and I never really drank alcohol.
-All of a sudden, I was drinking alcohol, and now I was mixing the three – it was a pretty deadly combination.
+When I went to TNA, everybody drank, and I never really drank alcohol.
+Suddenly, I was drinking alcohol, and now I was mixing the three – it was a pretty deadly combination.

 PWS: You saw your life spiraling out of control, so you chose to step away from the WWE only to go to TNA, where another vice was added to the mix.
 What would you say worked well for you once you did decide to seek help and go to rehab, and what didn’t?

-I was also in a very bad relationship.
+I was also in a terrible relationship.
 That didn’t help, either.
-I felt like as long as I was medicated, I would just keep working as hard as I could and make the best career that I could while it lasted, and that would be fine.
+I felt like as long as I was medicated, I would just keep working as hard as possible and make the best career that I could while it lasted, and that would be fine.
 As long as I could take the pills and not feel the pain, I would be okay.

 I got remarried and had more kids.
 I realized that there’s more to life than wrestling.
 My new wife really pulled me out of my mess.
 She was there at my worst, and she was the one that said, "Listen, you need to do something.
 If you don’t, I’m going to leave you."